 Spring, of course, brings warmer weather and longer days.
 In most parts of Australia, signs of spring have been with us for some time now.
 As the days have lengthened, buds have been swelling and bursting into flower, birds have been busy nesting and raising young, and very organised gardeners may already have prepared their summer veggie beds!

-Now is the time to pour yourself a pot of tea, and sit in the sun in your favourite part of the garden and plan what you want for your spring-summer garden.
+Now is the time to pour yourself a pot of tea and sit in your favourite part of the garden to begin planning.
 While spring is about abundance and planting, it really is also about preparation.

 1. Be Observant

 Look around your garden.
 Make a note of those plants that performed well over winter, and those that have not.
 Do you have plants that tolerated wet feet, frosty conditions or wind, better than others?
 These are the kinds of plants that will do well in your garden.
 Those which have suffered the conditions, may not be the best choices for planting again.
 Consider the sun angles, wind conditions and soil type.
 Speak with your garden centre about plants that will enjoy your particular garden conditions and aspect.

 2. Be Grateful